Siphonophora/mjconrad.com/_posts/2020/2020-05-09-system-versioning-1.md

 date:   2020-05-09 09:00:00 -0400
 permalink: blog/system-versioning-1-when-is-sysstart
 header:
-  teaser: /images/2020/system-versioning-1/WhenIsSysStart_square.PNG
+  teaser: /images/2020/system-versioning-1/whenissysstart_square.png
 ---

-System versioning was introduced in Sql Server 2016.
+System versioning was introduced in SQL Server 2016.
 Its an excellent option for logging changes to data in sensitive systems and as with all complex systems, there some of the details are both important and have interesting consequences.
 This is the first in a series focusing on the 'fine print' in System Versioning.
 We will start off with a question that I couldn't find answered in the Microsoft docs, and which got me thinking more about some of the hidden complexities in system versioning.

 When, exactly, is SysStart?

 To be more precise, how are the generated period columns (usually SysStart and SysEnd or PeriodStart and PeriodEnd) populated?

-The sql below can demonstrate what is happening under the hood.
+The SQL below can demonstrate what is happening under the hood.
 The idea is to perform inserts with varying types of transactions, with each insert separated by a one second delay.
 We use the high precision `SYSUTCDATETIME()` function to so that the `InsertTime` is directly comparable to the period columns.

 ``` sql
 CREATE TABLE [ExampleTable]